bmbenson/bmbenson.github.io/game-of-life/index.md

 When you execute `cargo run` you may notice the game running a bit slower… And on modern PCs that seems odd… it’s only 10,000 squares to run a sim on… it certainly should be able to handle it.

-The primary reason is Bevy runs ***very*** slowly when it’s debug variant is built, so we want to add some optimization for it (and other dependencies).
+The primary reason is Bevy runs ***very*** slowly when the debug variant is built, so we want to add some optimization for it (and other dependencies).

 Add this to the bottom of your Cargo.toml file and we should be back to a 1/2 second tick time.